Djokovic thrashes Nadal to reach French Open semis

 Nadal had started Wednesday’s match with a 70-1 win-loss record on the Paris clay and had also won his last four grand-slam matches against Djokovic, as well as their six encounters at the French Open.

-Djokovic, however, had won five of their six previous meetings as Nadal’s form faltered in the build-up to Roland Garros and the Serb stepped onto court Philippe Chatrier as the favorite.
+Djokovic, however, had won five of their six previous meetings as Nadal’s form faltered in the build-up to Roland Garros and the Serb stepped onto court Philippe Chatrier as the favourite.

 He also started the match on the back of a 14-0 winning run on clay.